IliaAltmark/_Crawling_Project/README.md

 ## Description

 The Goodreads website gives various details on books, including a users based evaluation and genre determination.
-This program extracts from Goodread information on the top 2020 books according to the website user-based evaluation.
+This program extracts from Goodreads information on the top 2020 books according to the website user-based evaluation.
-  TODO describe which books are scraped.

 For each book, the system extracts the following details:
   - Title